 Cala Montjoi is a very sunken rocky creek, bordered by small cliffs.
 The most interesting areas for snorkeling are located on either side of the beach, along the rocks.
 The central part of the bay, with sandy seabeds, has less underwater life.

 With respect to the western area (area 1 on the map), we especially recommend the surroundings of the rocky tip which separates Cala Montjoi from Cala Calís.
-Here you can admire rocky seabeds covered by seaweed, with wrasse and blue tang going back and forth (↕1-3m).
-Some Posidonia meadows stretch nearby, attracting small schools of salema and many two-banded sea breams.
+Here you can admire rocky seabeds covered by seaweed, with ornate wrasse going back and forth (↕1-3m).
+Some Posidonia meadows stretch nearby, attracting small schools of salema and many two-banded seabream.